-A splash of lemon-lime soda gives this moist, heavenly cake a super-sunny disposition.
+A splash of lemon-lime soda gives this moist, heavenly lemon cake recipe a super-sunny disposition.

 For the Cake